This page is about my gratitude to the Columbia University CMC for encouraging & hosting research efforts in the field of computer sound and music.

 Hello, World-style

-programming baby-steps, are known but unappealing to many musicians, Yet, I found that the actual minimal skills required for
+So I found that the actual minimal skills beneficial for

-writing simple, efficient low level audio and computer music code deserves some attention from my side.
+understanding simple, efficient low level audio and computer music code can somehow get bypassed.

 Back in Croatia,

-my beautiful small home country in Central Europe, I continue disseminating what I've learned from
+my beautiful small home country in Europe, I continue disseminating what I've learned from

 Professor Brad Garton

-and few other great artists & scholars I've been lucky to meet, as well as
+and few other great artists & scholars I've been privileged to meet, as well as

 developing my own reseaech and educational projects, partly thanks to modest subsidies granted by several institutions